-When a breach of contract Failing to do what was agreed in a contract. occurs, there are, in An agreement that the law will enforce. law and Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute., general remedies (see ‘An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. remedies’, below) available by application to the most appropriate court or A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding. for your particular case.
+When a breach of contract occurs, there are, in contract law and legislation, general remedies (see ‘Court remedies’, below) available by application to the most appropriate court or tribunal for your particular case.
 Different courts or tribunals deal with different matters depending on the amount of money involved and, in some instances, the subject matter of the dispute and the relevant legislation.
 Generally, it remains for you to work out which court or tribunal is the appropriate place to hear your complaint.
 You may need to seek legal advice to help you decide this.

 Actions relating to a breach of contract may also be commenced in the Magistrates, County, Supreme or Federal Court, depending on the amount of money involved and the relevant legislation.

 Another alternative is to submit the dispute to arbitration or mediation.

 Courts and VCAT now operate a mediation system in some circumstances.
 For further details, see ‘Magistrates’ Court: Arbitration’ in ‘Victorian state courts‘.

 For disputes in the County, Supreme and federal courts, a court-approved mediator is appointed, when appropriate, prior to the hearing.
 Even when court proceedings are referred to a mediator, the court will retain power to order remedies.
 If the mediation fails, the court will proceed to hear the matter.